nasa-gibs/image-compression-research/docs/LERC.md

 ### **LERC precision parameter**

-The main tunable parameter for LERC is LERC_PREC.
-If LERC_PREC is set to 0, LERC is lossless compression algorithm.
-In most cases, to achieve high compression ratios users advised to set LERC_PREC to non-zero value for a lossy compression.
-LERC provides a guarantee: the max error in a pixel value after compression is bound by parameter set in LERC_PREC.
+The main tunable parameter for LERC is LERC\_PREC.
+If LERC\_PREC is set to 0, LERC is lossless compression algorithm.
+In most cases, to achieve high compression ratios users advised to set LERC\_PREC to non-zero value for a lossy compression.
+LERC provides a guarantee: the max error in a pixel value after compression is bound by parameter set in LERC\_PREC.
  This ability to objectively estimate the compression error makes MRF LERC-compressed rasters great for science data analysis.
 The user can know *exactly* how accurate (within 0.1 for example), the value after compression will be.

-It is crucial to set LERC_PREC to the value that is appropriate for the input data.
-Simplified understanding of how LERC compression works is that the pixel value will be rounded to the nearest 2 \* LERC_PREC_VALUE then losslessly compressed.
-An example, say input pixel value is a 32-bit float data and the maximum error is set to LERC_PREC=0.1, then the lossy-compressed pixel value after decompression is guaranteed to be within 0.1 of the original value.
+It is crucial to set LERC\_PREC to the value that is appropriate for the input data.
+Simplified understanding of how LERC compression works is that the pixel value will be rounded to the nearest 2 \* LERC\_PREC\_VALUE then losslessly compressed.
+An example, say input pixel value is a 32-bit float data and the maximum error is set to *LERC_PREC* = 0.1, then the lossy-compressed pixel value after decompression is guaranteed to be within 0.1 of the original value.

 The precision can be set as both an absolute value and as a percentage.
 Care must be taken when specifying this value, based on the range of values for the data.
-For example, if input values range between 10e-6 to 10e-9, then a LERC_PREC value of 0.1 would set those very small values to 0.1!
+For example, if input values range between 10e-6 to 10e-9, then a LERC\_PREC value of 0.1 would set those very small values to 0.1!
 For such cases, a percentage value should be used instead (verify that this is true, and that it's not actually that percentages should not be used with small numbers).
-The values do not need to be shifted in any way (or scaled to a different range) prior to applying LERC_PREC.
+The values do not need to be shifted in any way (or scaled to a different range) prior to applying LERC\_PREC.

 **Notes on precision and floating-point data**